Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Problem Setup and Preliminary Study

 \textbf{Transformers Fail to Generalize.} As shown in \Cref{fig:roberta}, the 2-layer Transformer model is able to achieve almost perfect exact match accuracy on the held-out set of the training distribution.
-However, it fails to learn an algorithmic solution which would transfer to other distributions.
+However, it fails to learn an algorithmic solution that transfers to other distributions.
 When the model is tested on the $\TChain$ and $\TClique$ distributions, its exact match accuracy falls to nearly zero, indicating over-fitted heuristics have dominated the model prediction.
 We repeat the experiments via extensive hyperparameter search and scaling up the number of layers, but all models fail to generalize.
-This motivates us to further investigate this generalization failure on \textit{why} transformers prefer learning heuristics, \textit{when} this happens during the training dynamics, and \textit{if} models can be mitigated to learn actual algorithmic solutions instead of overfitting heuristics.
+This motivates us to investigate why transformers prefer to learn brittle heuristics and how we can encourage them to learn algorithmic solutions instead.